Treating Liver Disease With Stem Cells

 Going back to as far as the year 2000, researchers have been conducting studies that showed that hepatocyte cells could grow on non-liver cell sources.
 This means there does not have to be associated liver cells to stimulate the liver cells to continue multiplying.
 This phenomenon is called transdifferentiation.

 Today, the use of stem cells that are taken from the patient’s own fatty deposits are the only stem cells that have successfully been used in treating liver disease.
-The major advantage that comes from stem cells is that because they come from the patient, rejection is not an issue and there is a much higher success rate and a much improved growth of new liver cells seen for the patient.
+The major advantage that comes from stem cells is that because they come from the patient, rejection is not an issue and there is amuch higher success rate and a much improve growth of new liver cells seen for the patient.

-The stem cells are harvested and then transplanted into the damaged liver, where they trans-differentiate into hepatocyte cells.
+The stem cells are harvested and then transplanted into the damaged liver via the bloodstream, where they trans-differentiate into hepatocyte cells.
 The stem cells also become cells that help with blood and oxygen delivery and waste removal, so the liver can regenerate faster.

 Where To Find Natural Liver Disease Stem Cell Therapy